datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > ~~~
 {: .language-r}

-One of the first things you should notice is that in the Enviornment window, you have the `submission_metadata` object, listed as 96 obs. (observations/rows) of 10 variables (columns).
+One of the first things you should notice is that in the Environment window, you have the `submission_metadata` object, listed as 96 obs. (observations/rows) of 10 variables (columns).
 Double-clicking on the name of the object will open a view of the data in a new tab.